You're reading

 Retrieval augmented generation is how many AI systems now work.
 Instead of relying only on what they learned in training, they actively retrieve content from the web or from indexed sources and stitch answers together from what they find.
 In plain English, they are not just guessing.
 They are selecting, weighting and reusing the content that looks most authoritative and coherent.

-That is why structure, consistency and accuracy in your own content matter so much.
-What is most clearly defined and repeatedly reinforced becomes the story the machine tells about you.
+That is why structure, consistency and accuracy in our own content matter so much now.
+What is most clearly defined and repeatedly reinforced becomes the story the machine tells about you to whoever is using that tool.

 Where AI genuinely helps with content health